Google Firebase

 • You must implement decryption in your mobile applications.
 Client apps without decryption implemented receive no push messages at all.
 See the following articles:

-• You must provide the VAPID keys (see 5.b).
+• You must provide the VAPID keys (see below).
 If you do not provide the keys, web push messages are not sent at all.

 2. Fill in the following fields: